 - Viktor Adler (the acknowledged founder of the Austrian social democracy movement)

-By now, you’ll have noticed a lot of ancient-looking buildings along the Ring that actually “only” date back to the second half of the 1800s.
+By now, you’ll have worked out that those old-looking buildings along the Ring all “only” date back to the second half of the 1800s.

-Architects of the time and the people who financed their projects favoured the historicism approach, where you design new buildings to match old architectural styles.
-Then along came Vienna Modernism.
+Architects of the time and (more importantly) the people who financed their projects largely favoured the historicism approach, where you design new buildings to match old architectural styles.
+Then along came Vienna Modernism to mix things up a little.

 Opposite parliament on the other side of the Ring is the 1823 Volksgarten, another park that owes its existence to the destructive departure of Napoleon’s troops from Vienna.